TypeScriptToLua/TypeScriptToLua.github.io/docs/writing-declarations.md

 title: Writing Declarations
 ---

-Using TypeScript instead of Lua is useful because everything plugs together in a verifiable way.
-With that in mind, `tstl` is not very useful unless you pair it with type declarations for your particular Lua environment.
-That way, TypeScript can catch the typos when you call some API function or use some API variable.
+The best way to use TypeScript is to provide it with information about the format/types of the external functions and variables that you will be using (specific to your environment).
+This allows the compiler to check your code for mistakes when compiling, instead of having to run the code to find issues.
+To give TypeScript this information, you will need to provide it with type declarations.
+You can write these declarations yourself or, if available, install an existing type declarations package for your environment from npm.

+For more information about installing existing type definition packages, see the [getting started page](getting-started.md#type-declarations).

-If you need help writing declarations, feel free to [join our Discord server](https://discord.gg/BWAq58Y).
+This page has more information about how to write your own type declarations.
+This can be tricky, so if you need help, feel free to [join our Discord server](https://discord.gg/BWAq58Y).

 ## About Declaration Files